 Anne Frank Center for Mutual Respect is headquartered in New York City, with an additional office in Los Angeles.
 The organization conducts educational programs and community organizing across the entire United States.

-Anne Frank Center for Mutual Respect USA is a 501c3not-for-profit organization.
+Anne Frank Center for Mutual Respect is a 501c3not-for-profit organization.
 Please support us to help us continue our mission.
 Contributions to the organization are tax deductible to the extent permitted by law.